-In the final step of the Accounting Standards Codification (ASC) 606 five-step revenue standard, an entity recognizes revenue when control of a promised asset or service is transferred to the customer.
+In the final step of the ASC 606 five-step revenue standard, an entity recognizes revenue when control of a promised asset or service is transferred to the customer.
 The entity can transfer control either at a point in time (as with point-of-sale transactions) or over a period of time (as with many service contracts).
 Entities must determine whether each performance obligations are satisfied over time or at a point in time, and then recognize revenue in a way that best represents the transfer of control to the customer.

 This article addresses the guidance for revenue that is recognized at a point in time and briefly summarizes topics related to transfer of control that are discussed in depth in other articles.
 Issues related to performance obligations satisfied over time are discussed in Input vs. Output methods and Revenue Recognition over Time.

 Once an entity has determined that a performance obligation is satisfied at a point in time, it must determine when the customer obtains substantially all of the benefits from the asset, and is able to control the asset’s use.
 Control of an asset includes being able to prevent other entities from obtaining benefits (defined broadly as potential cash flows) from the asset.
 To determine when control of the asset is transferred, an entity must consider factors that indicate when control has transferred.
 ASC 606-10-25-30 provides the following list of five indicators of control, although this list is not meant to be exhaustive:

 - The entity has a present right to payment.
 When the entity has a right to payment, this frequently indicates that control has passed to the customer.

 - The customer has legal title to the asset.

 - The entity has transferred physical possession of the asset.
 This factor should be evaluated in light of other arrangements or contractual stipulations, e.g., consignment goods.